Top 11 Underrated Cities in the USA

 9. Salt Lake City, Utah

 Last, but not least is Salt Lake City.
 If you are a fan of mountain life you will want to check out Salt Lake City.
 It is a city built around outdoor life and activities.
-There is so much to see and do all within a quick drive from Salt Lake.

-Enjoy snowboarding in the winter, mountain biking in the summer, and mountain foliage in the fall.
+Salt lake, however, has snowboarding in the winter, mountain biking in the summer, and mountain foliage in the fall.
 Salt Lake is a city for people who don’t like cities.

 Salt Lake has amazing day trips to be had all around. it.
 It is perfect for the outdoor lover.